-A wine collection starts the moment you buy a bottle and don’t drink it tonight.
+A wine collection starts the moment you buy a bottle and do not open it tonight.

-Maybe you bought two bottles at a shop and decided to save one for a special occasion.
-Maybe someone gifted you a bottle that felt too important for a Tuesday.
-Maybe you visited a winery, loved something, and bought a case because six months from now you want to taste that same feeling again.
+Maybe you saved a bottle for later.
+Maybe someone gave you one that felt too good for a random Tuesday.
+Maybe you bought a case because you want to taste it again later.

-This guide is about building from that first saved bottle to a deliberate, enjoyable collection that fits your life, your space, and your budget—without turning wine into homework.
+This guide is about building a collection that fits your life without turning it into homework.

 The collector’s first question: why collect at all?